 Thirdly, the refurbishment activities caused by the "interventions" scenario lead to local investments of €7.28 million.
 These investments initiate the creation of jobs and municipal tax revenues.
 With the literature suggestion that per €1 million local investment creates 12 to 13 jobs in Germany, the aforementioned sum creates 91 job-years locally.
 On top of that, literature suggests that the local tax revenues amount to €18,400 to €20,750 for each €1 million spend.
-As a result, tax revenues to the amount of €145,600 are created in the "intervention"-scenario.
+As a result, tax revenues to the amount of €75,599 are created in the "intervention"-scenario.
 As discussed earlier, the "intervention" scenario however costs a minimum of €200,000.
-As a whole, the simulation shows that from a narrow financial perspective the "intervention" scenario can be financed for the larger part through the benefits that were created in the "intervention"-scenario.
+As a whole, the simulation shows that from a narrow financial perspective the "intervention" scenario can be financed only partly through the municipal tax benefits that were created in the "intervention"-scenario.